gooch/sustainable_energy_without_the_hot_air/book.md

 *our huge energy consumption*.
 To make this comparison, we need numbers, not adjectives.

-Where numbers are used, their meaning is often obfuscated by enor-mousness.
+Where numbers are used, their meaning is often obfuscated by enormousness.
 Numbers are chosen to impress, to score points in arguments,rather than to inform.
 “Los Angeles residents drive 142 million miles – the distance from Earth to Mars – every single day.”
-“Each year, 27 millionacres of tropical rainforest are destroyed.”
-“14 billion pounds of trash aredumped into the sea every year.”
-“British people throw away 2.6 billionslices of bread per year.”
-“The waste paper buried each year in the UKcould fill 103448 double-decker buses.”
+“Each year, 27 million acres of tropical rainforest are destroyed.”
+“14 billion pounds of trash are dumped into the sea every year.”
+“British people throw away 2.6 billion slices of bread per year.”
+“The waste paper buried each year in the UK could fill 103448 double-decker buses.”

 If all the ineffective ideas for solving the energy crisis were laid end toend, they would reach to the moon and back....
 I digress.